pytesNET/rat.rollup-plugin-sass/README.md

 ### SASS Configuration

-The following SASS options are available on the latest published version.
+The following SASS options are available on the latest published version, keep in mind that RatSass uses DartSass and is not compatible nor configurable for the NodeSass, LibSass or RubySass packages.

 #### includePaths